Europa League last 32: Manchester United face Real Sociedad, Arsenal play Benfica

 Manchester United will play La Liga leaders Real Sociedad in the last 32 of the Europa League, while Arsenal face Portuguese giants Benfica.

-United, winners in 2017, dropped into the draw after their elimination from the Champions League - and now face Sociedad in a tie that is set to see former player Adnan Januzaj and ex-Manchester City midfielder David Silva return to Old Trafford.
+United, winners in 2017 under Jose Mourinho, dropped into the draw after their elimination from the Champions League - and now face Real Sociedad in a tie that is set to see former player Adnan Januzaj and ex-Manchester City midfielder David Silva return to Old Trafford.

 Leicester City, in the last 32 for the first time, play Slavia Prague, while Rangers face Antwerp of Belgium.